mihaigalos/Drivers/AVR/Software_UART/README.md

 Receive not yet ready.
 Please do not use uart_read().

+Send tested successfuly on a AtTiny85 at:
-Send tested at 9600bps 8N1 LSB first @ 1, 2, 4 and 8Mhz on an AtTiny85.
+  * 9600bps   8N1 LSB first @ 1, 2, 4 and 8Mhz on an AtTiny85.
+  * 115200 bps  8N1 LSB first @ 8Mhz.

 Screenshots for 2Mhz :: 9600/8N1 available
 in screenshots/.

 # Usage